ottomatica/docable-notebooks/README.md

 #### Install help

 * If you have problems with `gyp` on MacOs, [see this simple guide](https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d) for setting up/reinstalling CommandLineTools.
+* If updating existing repository, make sure to run `npm update && npm install` to get updates from modules.

 ## Advanced Features